dessa-oss/Image-segmentation-tutorial/README.md

 * main.py: a main script which prepares data, trains an U-net model, then evaluates the model on the test set.

 To enable Atlas features, we only to need to make a few changes.
-To begin using foundations atlas, add an import statement to the beginning of `main.py`:
+Let's start by importing foundations to the beginning of `main.py`, where we will make most of our changes:

 ```python
 import foundations